 1796: The following excerpt from the 1884 book "History of Bedford, Somerset and Fulton Counties, Pennsylvania" indicates that Conrad Atley appeared on the 1796 tax roll as the owner of a grist mill:

 1796-1804: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" puts Conrad Atley in the borough of Bedford from 1796 to 1804.
+The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker & Yantz indicates that Conrad Atley appears on the tax rolls of Bedford borough as a gunsmith sometime between the years 1796 and 1804.
 The 2017 book "Gunsmiths of Bedford County, Pennsylvania" indicates that Conrad Atley was taxed as a gunsmith in the Borough of Bedford in the 1796 to 1804 timeframe.

 1796-1797: The following image is from the store ledger of Martin Rieley.
 It documents Conrad Atley purchasing two rifle locks, a rifle barrel, and 4-3/4 pounds of iron in the 1796-1797 timeframe.
 This seems like reasonable evidence of gunsmithing activity.
 The 2017 book "Gunsmiths of Bedford County, Pennsylvania" indicates that Conrad Atley purchased a silver lock at the Rieley store.